briancha5431/Quantcast-Intern/README.md

 I also wrote cookie_log_maker.py to make a random cookie log for testing purposes.

 I wrote the code such that a user that makes any syntax mistakes will understand what mistake they have made.

+### My Files

+- most_active_cookie.py: My main program.
+Finds the most active cookie.
+- cookie_log.csv: The given csv file from the problem statement.
+- mega_tester.csv: A csv file made by cookie_log_maker.py.
+Currently has 1000 Cookie IDs, but this can be changed.
+- cookie_log_maker.py: A program that makes a new CSV file or edits an existing CSV file.
+It writes in custom Cookie IDs.
+- test.ipynb: A notebook I used to play around with the code.